jdonnerstag/pyfwf_db/README.rst

 returns a parsed file instance.
 Pretty much every example here is using `.open()`

-You may define your line parser class here, if you want, but for semantics sake I recommend that you extend BaseFileParser to set you line parser there.
+You may define your line parser class here, if you want, but I suggest you extend BaseFileParser to set you line parser there.

 Parse an already opened file
 ----------------------------

-You also may parse an already opened file, StringIO, downloaded file or any IO instance that you have.
-For that just create an instance directly
+You may also parse an already opened file, StringIO, downloaded file or any IO instance that you have:

 .. code-block:: Python